tempuser4567/DAP/readme.md

 ## Algorithms Introduction

 We have configured some forgery algorithms and detection algorithms.
 Forgery algorithms are used to generate data (see the introduction in the self-constructed dataset section), while detection algorithms are used to test metrics and provide baselines for existing detection algorithms.
-Currently, we have configured 10 forgery algorithms, listed as follows.
+Currently, we have configured 11 detection algorithms, listed as follows.

 | ID   | name               | function                             |
 | ---- | ------------------ | ------------------------------------ |